-The Jeffersonian is a platform for law students to express their opinions and share information about current local and national events as they pertain to the practice of law and the education of future lawyers.
+The Jeffersonian is Thomas Jefferson School of Law’s independent, student-run newspaper based in San Diego, California.
+It serves as a platform for law students to express opinions and share information about local & national events as they currently pertain to the practice of law and the education of future lawyers.

-STAFF OF THE JEFFERSONIAN
+THE JEFFERSONIAN STAFF

-Editor-in-Chief: Naomi M. Butler
+Staff Writer: Naomi Butler

 Ms. Naomi “Gnomes” Butler is originally from the Yakama Indian Reservation in the State of Washington.
 Her mother is Native American and her father is Scottish/Irish.
 She has lived on the Reservation for 16 years until deciding to move away.

 Ms. Butler’s interests are in advocacy for human rights, family law, and diversity issues.
 She also considers herself to be a humanitarian and equal rights advocate.
 Growing up where and how she did allowed her to deal with issues of poverty, cultural differences, race discrimination, and social injustice.
 All of which have geared her towards wanting to make change for those in most need.